cryptpad/documentation/user_guide/accessibility.rst

 *****************

 .. list-table::
-   :widths: 15 45
+   :widths: 10 35
    :header-rows: 1

    * - Shortcut
      - Action
+   * - :kbd:`Enter`
+     - Click on the focused element to open a menu/menu item
+   * - :kbd:`↑` and :kbd:`↓` keys
+     - Navigate through items inside a menu
+   * - :kbd:`Esc`
+     - Close menu when it is open
    * - :kbd:`Del`
      - Remove notification from the notifications menu
-   * - :kbd:`Esc`
-     - Close menu when it is open
-   * - :kbd:`↑` and :kbd:`↓` keys
-     - Navigate through items inside a menu
    * - Search Functionality
      - Locate specific elements within a menu by typing the first letter